WangCheng0116/ML/README.md

 PCA is a powerful tool to reduce dimensionality.
 And the math basis is SVD.
 The idea behind is understandable, but I really didn't dive into the application part.
 In what scenario should we use PCA?
 I will explore it in the future.

 ## 23 Oct
-I skip to anohter new topic lol.
+I skip to another new topic lol.
 Reinforcement learning.
 Simply because this is the topic that I am interested in.
 Bellman Equation is yet the most confusing part I have ever encountered in machine learning.
-It took me a very long time and a lot of efforts refering to different sources to understand it.
+It took me a very long time and a lot of efforts referring to different sources to understand it.

 ## 24 Oct
-In most cases, it is not possible to solve Bellman Equation analytically.
+In most cases, it is not possible to solve the Bellman Equation analytically.
 So we need to resort to numerical methods.
 Monte Carlo is one of them.
 The main idea behind is to use sampling to estimate the value function.

 ## 25 Oct
 Today I realized I skipped the topic of Perceptron and it happened to be the topic of recent lecture.
 So I went back and learned it.
 It is a very simple model, but it is the foundation of neural network.
 And I guess also a bit of SVM?
-It basically looks a degenarated version of SVM.
+It basically looks a degenerated version of SVM.

 ## 26 Oct
-Math Proof of GMM.
+Another retrospective topic.
+GMM is a variant of EM algorithm, and it is by far the first variant I have seen.
+Honestly, understanding the EM algo is very different from knowing how to do so.
+Again, a prolific quantity of probability gets involved.
+However, surprisingly, looking at real examples of GMM is not that difficult.
+It's just because the notation used in the proof section is a bit confusing.

 ## HMM